Why should I study at Waverley Abbey College?

 Am I old enough to apply?

 For our Higher Education programmes, applicants will need to have relevant life experience.
-They will also need to be able to meet the emotional intelligence and financial requirements, and time commitments of the programme.
+They will also need to be able to meet the emotional intelligence, financial requirements and time commitments of the programme.
 Please contact us if you would like to discuss this further.

 Does Waverley Abbey College offer distance learning?

-We are currently unable to offer distance learning at this time.
-We are looking to make it a possibility in the near future.
+We are currently unable to offer distance learning for Counselling and Spiritual Formation, at this time.
+This may be a possibility in the future.

 Can I continue to work alongside my study?